Dan Jacobson: Early life and career

 In The Story of Stories: The Chosen People and its God, he provided a study of the Bible.
 His goal was to have a textual analysis as a narrative.
 The book was criticized by many Jews, probably because he refers to God as "an imaginative creation".

 Themes that continued to reveal themselves in his works included race relations, class consciousness, human nature, universal traits, group mentality, corruption, betrayal, guilt, power, and social morality.
 In an article that he wrote for Commentary in 2000, entitled "My Jewish Childhood", Jacobson said: "It is always going to be difficult to get socially and racially diverse people to live harmoniously together within a single polity."

 In 1985, his autobiography, Time and Again: Autobiographical Essays, was published.
 Each of the 13 chapters tells of an event in his life that shaped his way of thinking about the human race.
-The book won the J. R. Ackerly Prize for autobiography.
+The book won the J. R. Ackerley Prize for Autobiography.

 The God-Fearer, published in 1992, is a story of persecution.
 Jews are in the majority and oppress a group called the "Christers".
 In a Washington Post article, Anne Roiphe observed: "By making the majority Jewish, Jacobson makes it clear that power is the source of oppression: not that the power is German or Christian, but that it has the weight of numbers. … The horror of the story lies not in gruesome details or heated prose, but in the calm truth of what we call normal behavior when we try to save our skin at any cost."

 In the middle 1990s, Jacobson turned to nonfiction.
 In 1994 he published The Electronic Elephant: A South African Journey about his travels back to South Africa to observe the changes in the land and the culture since his childhood.
 In 1998, Heshel's Kingdom provided a moving story of his travels to Lithuania to learn more about the life of his grandfather.
 He started with his grandfather's identity document, spectacles, an address book, an old photograph, and the memories of relatives.
 Sadly, he found no trace of his grandfather, and, indeed, not even the cemetery he was buried in remained.
 He did find that in 1941, within six weeks, the Nazis essentially wiped out the Lithuanian Jewish community, killing 210,000 Jewish people.